Public Media for Alaska's Yukon-Kuskokwim Delta

 • The Aniak River drainage to ADF&G regulatory markers at its confluence with the Kuskokwim River.

-Subsistence fishing with hook and line for Chinook and chum salmon will close until further notice.
+Subsistence fishing with hook and line for chinook and chum salmon will close until further notice.
 Any chinook or chum salmon caught must be returned alive to the water.
 Subsistence fishing with fish wheels will be allowed until further notice.
 Fish wheels are required to have a live box with no less than 45 cubic feet of water, must be checked at least every six hours.
 Fish wheels may be equipped with a chute and must be closely attended while in operation.
 All chinook or chum salmon must be returned alive to the water.

 Subsistence fishing with dip nets and beach seines will be allowed until further notice.
 Any chinook or chum salmon caught in a dip net or beach seine must be returned immediately to the water alive.